coffiasd/hexo-blog/source/_posts/make-a-swap-using-pancake-smart-router-in-solidity-contract.md

 }
 ```

-There are so many swap function we can use to help use swap tokens.In this demo we use **swapExactTokensForTokens** .
+There are so many swap function we can use to help use swap tokens.
+In this demo we use _swapExactTokensForTokens_.
 As you see there is a function named **swapExactTokensForTokensSupportingFeeOnTransferTokens**.
 We need to know what's the difference between this two functions.

 ```javascript
 function swapExactTokensForTokensSupportingFeeOnTransferTokens(